 Anti-addiction medications approved for Demerol or meperidine addiction treatment work through the same opioid receptors in the brain that Demerol prescriptions affect.
 Medications such as Suboxone (buprenorphine) and Vivitrol (naltrexone), block the effects of Demerol, reduce cravings and allow healing to continue.
 These medicines treat opioid addiction through the same receptors as the addictive drug, but are safer and less likely to result in addiction.

-People suffering from Demerol addiction may feel hopeless, but they are not alone.
-Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential Demerol addiction treatment center just north of Dallas-Fort Worth, and our outpatient Demerol addiction treatment center located in the Preston Center area of Dallas, Texas.
+People suffering from opioid addiction may feel hopeless, but they are not alone.
+Enterhealth Ranch and Enterhealth Outpatient Center of Excellence can help you or a loved one begin recovery at our 43-acre residential opioid addiction treatment center just north of Dallas-Fort Worth, and our outpatient opioid addiction treatment center located in the Preston Center area of Dallas, Texas.